 Off-site agencies (the trap)

 Agencies like Sixt, Charlie Car Rental, and U-Save are located off-airport property and require a shuttle van transfer.
-This instantly adds 15 to 30 minutes to your arrival.
+This adds 15 to 30 minutes to your arrival.
 Third-party booking sites often highlight them as cheaper options.

 Expense Estimated cost (USD)